 - If you have a Twitter account, tweet about your negative experience being exposed to secondhand smoke and call out the cruise line by name.

 - During the cruise, make a point to talk to the crew each day about being exposed to the health hazards of secondhand smoke.
-You can let them know that 87.1% of U.S. citizens are nonsmokers and that a few smokers can ruin the experience for everyone.
+You can let them know that 87.1% of U.S. citizens are nonsmokers and that a few people smoking can ruin the experience for everyone.

 - And finally, register an official complaint with the cruise line.
 Let them know that the experience would have been enjoyable if it weren’t for the cigarette smoke exposure and that you won’t go back until the air is clear of toxins from secondhand smoke.
 Ask the cruise line to implement a completely smokefree environment policy for the health of passengers and crew.